Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/fs/nvm_sdspi_fat_multi_disk/readme.md

     |||

 3. If Success, Insert the SD Card on to your host PC
-4. FILE.txt should have the content "This data from NVM Disk Test is successful".
+4. FILE.txt should have the content "This data from NVM Disk Test is successful"